Below are some useful resources for you and your furry friend!

 You may also check out ASPCA’s webpage on Solving Common Dog Behavior Issues.

-While these are useful resources, we highly recommend working with a rewards-based professional trainer as some behavior problems can worsen if you do not apply the described methods correctly.
+While the above are useful resources, we highly recommend working with a rewards-based professional trainer.
+Some behavior problems can worsen if you do not apply the described methods correctly.
 See a list of trainers here.